walkawayy/TR2X/COMMANDS.md

 - `/heal`
   Tough day, Lara?
 Heals our girl back to full health.

+- `/fly`
+  Turns on the fly cheat.
+Why even walk?

+- `/kill`
+  `/kill all`
+  `/kill {enemy_type}`
+  Tired of rats, spiders, tigers, Italian mafia and literally every living thing trying to spoil your adventure?
+This command instantly disposes of the nearest enemy, or kills them all at once.

 - `/flip`
   `/flip off`
   `/flip on`
   Switches the global flipmap on or off, turning the reality around you on its head.

-- `/fly`
-  Turns on the fly cheat.
-Why even walk?

 - `/endlevel`
   Ends the current level.
 Ideal for speedruns.